xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Commit menu item is highlighted.](media/vs-commit.png "Visual Studio")

-5. Type a new commit message, like "Lab code updates", then click **Commit Staged**.
+5. Type a new commit message, like "Lab code updates", then select **Commit Staged**.

     ![The commit message is entered and the Commit Staged button is highlighted.](media/vs-commit-message.png "Changes")